 - Software that is integrated with other equipment used to monitor patient care, such as computerized tomography (CT), magnetic resonance imaging (MRI), nuclear medicine imaging, electrocardiography, ultrasound, and X-ray machines

-SaMD is a term that has been bandied about amongst many non-specialists and may have heard from industry insiders; nevertheless, many people have yet to take the time to learn what it means or why it is so important.
+Many non-specialists and industry insiders bandy about the term SaMD, but many people still need to take the time to learn what it means and why it is so important.